Blog

 T Roof

-A roof that is great for territory control and jumping on Silo.
-You can climb it from either the T-Spawn or the lobby side.
+A roof that is great for territory control and jumping on the Silo.
+You can climb it from either the T Spawn’s ladder or the Lobby side.

 Silo

-The tall silo next to the nuclear reactor.
-Climbing it gives you an extremely advantageous position, especially with a sniper rifle.
+The tall silo next to the nuclear reactor is also called the Marshmallow.
+Climbing it gives you an extremely advantageous position, especially if you play in a sniper role.
+However, be aware that the enemy’s AWPer will also wait for you somewhere near CT Blue or in the Garage.

 T Red

-This callout is referred to after the red crates.
-In this case, it is a cover closer to the terrorists' side.
+This Nuke callout refers to the huge red crate in the Outside area below the Silo.
+In this case, the box acts as an entry cover closer to the Terrorists' side.

 Outside